 Even if you do not plan to be sexually active while studying, it's good to be prepared.

 Contraception and condoms are free for everyone from any GP – it does not have to be your own – or family planning clinic.

 You'll greatly increase your chances of keeping healthy by taking care of yourself.

 Student life may not be renowned for early nights and healthy eating, but getting enough sleep and eating well will mean you have a better chance of staying healthy.

 You'll feel more energetic and be better equipped to cope with studying and exams.

-- eat 5 portions of fruit and vegetables a day
+- eat at least 5 portions of fruit and vegetables a day

 - buy wholemeal bread and pasta instead of white

 - avoid eating fast food and takeaways

 Eating well does not have to cost a lot and is often cheaper than takeaways.
 Taking the time to cook simple meals instead of eating out or buying ready meals is also healthier.